The Web Professional AS Degree

 This entry-level course provides students with the skills to create web pages in hypertext markup language (HTML) and cascading style sheets (CSS) using a text editor.
 This course emphasizes current web standards which include code validation, semantics, and separating content from style.
 Micro formats and modern web trends are also discussed.
 36 hours lecture/54 hours laboratory.

-This course provides students with the skills to develop content for mobile devices (cell phones, smartphones, PDAs, etc.) using HTML5.
+This course provides students with the skills to develop content for mobile devices using Hypertext Markup Language 5 (HTML5).
 Particular emphasis is given to designing for small screens, including interface design, usability, and aesthetic style.
 36 hours lecture/54 hours laboratory.

 This course provides students with a foundation in market analysis, business administration, sales and marketing, management, customer service, product or service development, and financial planning.
 The course also provides students with an understanding of legal, tax, regulatory, and security issues that apply to e-commerce.
 Students develop a business concept and create a functioning e-commerce website.
 36 hours lecture/54 hours laboratory.

-This course provides students with the skills to create dynamic webpages with PHP and MySQL.
-Practical applications of PHP include web form data processing, work with MySQL databases, and read and write text files.
-This course is cross listed with CSCI C280.
+This course provides students with the skills to create dynamic web pages with PHP Hypertext Preprocessor (PHP) and Structured Query Language (MySQL).
+Practical applications of PHP include web form data processing and work with MySQL databases using sessions.
+Students must have existing proficiency in Hypertext Markup Language (HTML) and Cascading Style Sheets (CSS) and have an understanding of basic programming concepts to be successful in this class.
 36 hours lecture/54 hours laboratory.

-This is a course in web design project planning and production.
-Students work in teams to design and complete a commercial website.
+This is a course in web site or application project planning and production.
+Students work in teams to design and complete a commercial project.
 Students develop an understanding of team roles, workflow, budgeting, and legal and technical considerations for completing a project.
+This is the capstone course and should be taken in the last semester of the program.
+Ideally, all courses in the Web Design or Web Development option should be previously completed or taken concurrently with this course.
 36 hours lecture/54 hours laboratory.

 Complete one of the following general education patterns: